“Astounding virtuosity…I had no idea how agile a bass player could be!”

 Debussy Beau Soir L. 84

-Piazzolla Ave Maria
+Piazzolla Ave Maria; Kicho

 Glière Prelude & Scherzo